alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h3 id="food"> 3.2 Food - Intern Discount </h3>

 Don’t worry about bringing lunch with you.
 At Renningen, there is a cafeteria where everyone eats.
 It’s open weekdays from 11:30-14:30.
-As an intern, you receive a discount of X.XX€ on every meal.
+As an intern, you will have to paid at least 1.30€.
 Depending on what you choose to eat, you typically spend 1.30€ to 5€ per meal.
 You pay for food with your Bosch ID card.
 Your balance can be refilled with cash at the kiosk directly outside the cafeteria.

 <h4>Cafe</h4>